This page was last updated on Wednesday 28 July 2021.

 The Park is open, including the play area.

 The units on the seafront are available to use.
 It is important that you wipe all the surfaces before and after use and that you wash your hands regularly.

 All Committee Meetings will resume to be in person from August 2021.
 Details can be found on the Committee Meetings page.

 Southfields Jubilee Centre

-Some sessions have resumed at the Centre such as youth activities whilst others are still awaiting Government Guidance.
+Some sessions have resumed at the Centre.
 Please check with the session provider for more information.
 We are now taking bookings.